ljmirani/women-in-the-met/README.md

 ## Website

-[This](https://ljmirani.github.io/women-in-the-met/) is the website that I created for this project
+[This](https://ljmirani.github.io/women-in-the-met/) is the website that I created for this project.

 ## Contact